 There have been relatively few if any recently published descriptions of the Gulf shrimp fishery from both a social and economic perspective.
-Liese et al. (various years) have provided the most recent economic analysis of fleet-wide economic performance, but there is little information concerning the demographic makeup or characterization of the fleet.
-While we do not have demographics for captains and crew, we can identify a proxy for the number of vessels that may have certain minorities associated with the vessel by looking at surnames from the permit file and counting those that are Southeast Asian in their origin.
+Liese et al. (2009b) and Liese and Travis (2010) have provided the most recent analysis of fleet-wide economic performance, but there is little information concerning the demographic makeup or characterization of the fleet.
+While we do not have demographics for captains and crew, we can identify a proxy for the number of vessels that may have certain minorities associated with the vessel by looking at surnames from the permit file and counting those that appear Southeast Asian in their origin.
 This technique was first utilized in a memorandum from Gulf Council Director Wayne Swingle to the Shrimp Management Committee dated March 28, 2003.
 In that memorandum Dr. Swingle indicated that of the 1,836 federally permitted shrimp vessels, 524 (or 28.7%) had owners with Southeast Asian surnames or corporate names.
-A similar count conducted by SERO in 2009 resulted in 484 out of 1853 (or 26.1%) of permit owners with Southeast Asian surnames.
+A similar count conducted by SERO in 2009 resulted in 484 out of 18538 (or 26.1%) of permit owners with Southeast Asian surnames.
 Unfortunately, we do not know if these are active vessels and whether the crew is also of Southeast Asian ethnicity.
+This measure also ascribes identity by surname; the individuals may nor may not self-identify as Southeast Asian, and the surnames may have been acquired through marriage or other relationships.
 However, this does give a rough indication of the participation rate of Southeast Asians within the Gulf shrimp fishery.

 When we examine terminated permits using this same methodology, we also find that approximately 28% of those permits had owners or lessees with Southeast Asian surnames.
-Thus, the proportion of terminated permits for those owned by those of Southeast Asian descent is approximately the same as their participation in the shrimp fishery overall.
+Thus, the proportion of terminated permits for those owned by those of potential Southeast Asian descent is approximately the same as this proxy for participation in the shrimp fishery overall.

 This methodology has not been attempted for other minority groups.
-It has been suggested that Hispanics make up a large portion of the crew on Gulf shrimp vessels in Texas and possibly other states in the western Gulf (personal communication Gary Graham).
-Unfortunately, we have little data on crew and are unable to calculate a credible number for that participation.
+It has been suggested that Latinos make up a large portion of the crew on Gulf shrimp vessels in Texas and possibly other states in the western Gulf (pers. comm., G. Graham).
+Especially in Brownsville and Port Isabel, many shrimp vessel owners or operators use the temporary guest worker visa (H2B visas) program to locate foreign crew, primarily Mexicans, for shrimp vessels.
+It is estimated that 90% of the shrimp boats fishing off the Texas coast have at least one crew member holding a